Railcar: Electric

 Electric railcars and mainline electric systems are rare, since electrification normally implies heavy usage where single cars or short trains would not be economic.
 Exceptions to this rule are or were found for example in Sweden or Switzerland.
 Some vehicles on tram and interurban systems, like the Red Car of the Pacific Electric Railway, can also be seen as railcars.

 Battery-electric

 Experiments with battery-electric railcars were conducted from around 1890 in Belgium, France, Germany and Italy.
 In the US, railcars of the Edison-Beach type, with nickel-iron batteries were used from 1911.
 In New Zealand, a battery-electric Edison railcar operated from 1926 to 1934.
-The Drumm nickel-zinc battery was used on four 2-car sets between 1932 and 1946 on the Harcourt Street Line in Ireland and British Railways used lead–acid batteries in a railcar in 1958.
+In Ireland, the Drumm Battery Train used nickel-zinc batteries on four 2-car sets between 1932 and 1946 on the coastal and Harcourt Street railway lines.
+British Railways used lead–acid batteries in a railcar in 1958.
 Between 1955 and 1995 DB railways successfully operated 232 DB Class ETA 150 railcars utilising lead–acid batteries.

 As with any other battery electric vehicle, the drawback is the limited range (this can be solved using overhead wires to recharge for use in places where there are not wires), weight, and/or expense of the battery.

-An example of a new application for zero emission vehicles for rail environments such as subways is the Cater MetroTrolley which carries ultrasonic flaw detection instrumentation.